alondmnt/joplin-plugin-jarvis/README.md

 - No response from Jarvis
     - Check your network connection, and retry sending your request.
-    - If you are using the maximal number of tokens, try to decrease them a little.
+    - If you are using the maximal number of tokens, try to decrease it a little.

 ## Future directions